-GIAC Certified Windows System Administrators (GCWNs) have the knowledge, skills and abilities to secure Microsoft Windows clients and servers, including technologies such as IIS, PKI, IPSec, Dynamic Access Control, Group Policy, RADIUS, BitLocker, and PowerShell.
+GIAC Certified Windows System Administrators (GCWNs) have the knowledge, skills and abilities to secure Microsoft Windows clients and servers, including technologies such as PKI, IPSec, Dynamic Access Control, Group Policy, RADIUS, BitLocker, and PowerShell.

 Individuals responsible for installing, configuring, and securing Microsoft Windows clients and servers.

-GIAC Certified Windows System Administrators (GCWNs) have the knowledge and skills needed to configure and manage the security of Microsoft operating systems and applications, including: Dynamic Access Control, PKI, IPSec, Group Policy, DNSSEC, Internet Information Server (IIS), RADIUS, BitLocker, Secure Boot, PowerShell, and hardening Windows against malware and persistent adversaries.
-Candidates should be familiar with Windows 7, Server 2008, Windows 8, and Server 2012.
+GIAC Certified Windows System Administrators (GCWNs) have the knowledge and skills needed to configure and manage the security of Microsoft operating systems and applications, including: Dynamic Access Control, PKI, IPSec, Group Policy, DNSSEC, RADIUS, BitLocker, Secure Boot, PowerShell, and hardening Windows against malware and persistent adversaries.
+Candidates should be familiar with Windows 7, Server 2008-R2, Windows 8.1, and Server 2012-R2.

 *No Specific training is required for any GIAC certification.
 There are many sources of information available regarding the certification objectives' knowledge areas.
 Practical experience is an option; there are also numerous books on the market covering Computer Information Security.
 Another option is any relevant courses from training providers, including SANS.*